-There are different ways to obtain lawful permanent residency through a family-based immigrant visa.
+There are different ways to obtain lawful permanent residency through a family based immigration visa.
 A U.S. citizen can file a Petition for Alien Relative to immigrate a spouse, children, parents, or siblings.
 Legal permanent residents can petition for a spouse and unmarried children.
 The petitioner can then help their family member obtain their green card through either adjustment of status or consular processing.

 Many factors go into determining if someone is qualified to immigrate and which process someone must follow to become legalized, so it is best to speak with a qualified immigration attorney about your situation before starting any applications.
-Attorney Elizabeth F. Echavarria has several years of experience providing guidance and assistance to people and their families to get through these immigration processes successfully.
+Attorney Elizabeth F. Echavarria has several years of experience providing guidance and assistance to people and their families to get through these family based immigration San Antonio processes successfully.

 When a relative is outside the U.S. and is being petitioned to come in as a legal permanent resident, or if they are here in the U.S. after an unauthorized entry, they must apply for their immigrant visa and attend an interview at the U.S. consulate in their home country.
 This process is known as Consular Processing and is used when a U.S. citizen or lawful permanent resident wants to immigrate a family member.
 The length of this process depends mainly on whether the petitioner is a U.S. citizen or lawful permanent resident, what country the relative is immigrating from, and how many other applications are pending at the same time.
 Once a relative petition is approved, eligible family members must wait until a visa number becomes available before they can apply for an immigrant visa to come to the U.S. as a lawful permanent resident.